savETH — Risk Report

 Corrections

-This report is based on Avant Protocol public documentation and on-chain reads only.
+This report is based on Avant Protocol public documentation, its transparency dashboard, and on-chain reads only.
+These are issuer-run, off-chain-strategy assets: figures are Avant-reported until independent monitoring fully verifies them.
 It does not incorporate non-public disclosures.
 Corrections welcome: info@tidresearch.com.